SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 dream of merging the **Perl Way** with enhancements drawn from *APL*...

-But at the end of 2015 with the 6.c release looking like it really was going to happen, I decided to put some effort into learning the current state of Perl 6, via the examples on Rosetta-Code.
+But at the end of 2015 with the 6.c release looking like it really was going to happen, I decided to put some effort into learning the current state of Perl 6 (as it was then called) via the examples on Rosetta-Code.
 And one of the first tasks I looked at was **broken**.
 Oh the horror!
 Checked the docs, saw the problem, thought:
-I can fix that...
-Have kept pulling the thread on that sweater for 3+ years.
+I can fix that!
+Have kept pulling the thread on that sweater for many years...

-## Smoking is Good (for Perl 6)
+## Smoking is Good (for Raku)

-Precisely because of the very long gestation and continued evolution of Perl 6, tasks on Rosetta-Code were really susceptible to bit-rot.
+Precisely because of the very long gestation and continued evolution of Raku, tasks on Rosetta-Code were really susceptible to bit-rot.
 For example, some guy named [Tim](http://rosettacode.org/wiki/User:TimToady) found out